 When the control lever is in the BRAKE-ON or centered position, the holding brake is automatically applied.
-Pushing the lever away from the operator releases the brake and reels wire rope off the drum (LINE-OUT).
-Pulling the lever towards the operator releases the brake and reels wire rope onto the drum (LINE-IN).
+Pushing the lever away from the operator releases the brake, and reels wire rope off the drum (LINE-OUT).
+Pulling the lever towards the operator releases the brake, and reels wire rope onto the drum (LINE-IN).
 Releasing the lever causes it to return to the BRAKE-ON position, which stops the drum rotation and applies the holding brake.
 Moving the lever a small amount results in slow wire rope movement for inching control.
 Line speed increases proportionally as the lever is moved farther.

-The switch panel contains two rocker switches to control FREESPOOL and HI-SPEED.
+The switch panel may contain three rocker switches to control FREESPOOL, BRAKE-OFF and HI-SPEED.
+Not every winch is equipped with all three.
 The tractor must be running to supply hydraulic power to operate these functions.
 A light shows when a switch is on.